Ana-Alice-Honorio/Ana-Alice-Honorio/README.md

-Olá, tudo bom?
-Sou Alice, mineira que mora no RJ. casada, mãe de Aurora.
-Sou uma tech recruiter que decidiu virar dev.
-Desde 2021 estudando desenvolvimento web.
+Hi, how are you?
+I'm Alice, from Minas Gerais who lives in RJ. married, mother of Aurora.
+I'm a tech recruiter who decided to become a developer.
+Since 2021 studying web development.

 ## Mais sobre mim